AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 *[!UICONTROL Workload Balancer]*

 When a user in the [!UICONTROL Workload Balancer] attempts to assign tasks to a user whose Job Role does not match the Job role assigned to the tasks, the user sees a message that the task will be assigned using the primary Job Role of the assigned user.
-However, when the user clicks "Assign," the tasks are not assigned and the user sees the following error:
+However, when the user clicks "[!UICONTROL Assign]," the tasks are not assigned and the user sees the following error:

-"Error
-The server encountered an unknown error."
+"[!UICONTROL Error.
+The server encountered an unknown error.]"

 +++